pakeke-constructor/ideas/emergence.md

 Now, chess is a simple example that's easy to grasp, but also a very basic, and awkward example.
 Since a lot of the gameplay is not actually created by the player, but rather, by the opponent.

-So lets look at another game that allows it's players to create gameplay value, without the need for an opponent:
+So lets look at another game that allows its players to create gameplay value, without the need for an opponent:

 ## *Minecraft.*